Bill and Lorraine Currier's house

 In June 2011, Keyes was driving to his brother's house in Maine when he stopped in Burlington.

-Israel Keyes randomly selected the Currier home
+Keyes randomly selected the Currier home

 Due to his experience in construction, he could tell by looking at the exterior that it had a simple, open "farm ranch" layout.
-He also reasoned that the attached garage would be pretty easy to enter.
+He also reasoned that the attached garage would be easy to enter.

 Keyes later described it as a "blitz attack."